Lipschitz continuity of harmonic maps between Alexandrov spaces: Lipschtz regularity

 Given any set $\mathscr W\subset \mathscr W_{x_0}$ satisfying equation \eqref{equation6.4}, we obtain

 The combination of equations \eqref{equation6.8++} and \eqref{equation6.10} implies the equation \eqref{equation6.3}.
 Hence we have completed the proof. \end{proof}

-The following two lemmas belong to Petrunin \cite{petu96}, and their detailed proofs were given in \cite{zz12}. \begin{lem} [Petrunin \cite{petu96}, see also Lemma 4.15 in \cite{zz12}] Let $h$ be the Perelman concave function given in Proposition \ref{per-concave} on a neighborhood $U\subset M$.
+The following two lemmas were stated by Petrunin \cite{petu96}, and their detailed proofs were given in \cite{zz12}. \begin{lem} [Petrunin \cite{petu96}, see also Lemma 4.15 in \cite{zz12}] Let $h$ be the Perelman's concave function given in Proposition \ref{per-concave} on a neighborhood $U\subset M$.
 Assume that $f$ is a semi-concave function defined on $U $.
 And suppose that $u\in W^{1,2}(U )\cap C(U )$ satisfies $\mathscr L_u\ls \lambda\cdot\rv$ on $U$ for some constant $\lambda\in\R$.

 We assume that point $x^*\in U$ is a minimal point of function $u+f+h$, then $x^*$ has to be regular. \end{lem}

 The second lemma is Petrunin's perturbation in \cite{petu96}.
 We need some notations.
 Let $u\in W^{1,2}(D)\cap C(\overline{D})$ satisfy $\mathscr L_u\ls \lambda\cdot\rv$ on a bounded domain $D$.
 Suppose that $x_0$ is the unique minimum point of $u$ on $D$ and